Stepney: Notable people

 British communist Alf Salisbury, who smuggled monetary funds to German anti-fascists during Hitler's rise to power, and fought in both the Battle of Cable Street and for the International Brigades during the Spanish Civil War, was born in Stepney.
-Later in life he led a successful campaign to convince the BBC and other British news outlets to stop using the term "Mongols" to refer to people with Down Syndrome.
-For this work he was awarded with special commondations from the Mongolian embassy.
+Fellow communist Betty Papworth and activist Betty Papworth was also born in Stepney.

 In popular culture

-In her 2002 memoir Call the Midwife, Jennifer Worth writes a graphic account of 1950s Stepney at the height of its urban decay describing bombsites, condemned buildings, filth, and rampant prostitution.
+In her 2002 memoir Call the Midwife, Jennifer Worth gives an account of 1950s Stepney, describing poverty, condemned buildings, filth, and rampant prostitution.

-In the 1965 Rolling Stones song Play with Fire, it is said an heiress whose wealth has been carried off by her husband “gets her kicks in Stepney, not in Knightsbridge anymore.”
+In the 1965 Rolling Stones song Play with Fire, it is said an heiress whose wealth has been carried off by her husband "gets her kicks in Stepney, not in Knightsbridge anymore."

 Elton John refers to Stepney in the song "Bitter Fingers" which was written by Elton and Bernie Taupin.

 Folk noir duo Ruby Throat released a song called "Forget Me Nots of Stepney" on their 2012 album O' Doubt O' Stars.